joomla-projects/joomla-cypress/README.md

 After Joomla download the command `installJoomla` runs all 'Joomla Installer' steps to install a Joomla instance on a web server.
 The installed language pack 'en-GB' is English (United Kingdom).
+After the command, the 'Joomla Installer' screen remains open in the session.

-> :warning: The `/installation` folder is not deleted after installation.
+:warning: The `/installation` folder is not deleted after the installation.
 This allows multiple runs of the command `installJoomla`.
 For production sites the  `/installation` folder needs to be deleted after installation.
-After the command, the 'Joomla Installer' screen remains open in the session.

 See also [installJoomlaMultilingualSite](#installjoomlamultilingualsite).